Straw continues to rake for Corpus Christi

 Texas League pitchers have not been able to figure out Myles Straw this season.

-The Astros' No. 20 prospect demonstrated that again on Saturday, going 5-for-5 with a pair of doubles and three runs scored in Double-A Corpus Christi's 7-2 win over Tulsa at Whataburger Field.
+The Astros' No. 20 prospect frustrated them again on Saturday, going 5-for-5 with a pair of doubles, three runs scored and a stolen base in Double-A Corpus Christi's 7-2 win over Tulsa at Whataburger Field.
 It's his second five-hit game this season, with the center fielder also going 5-for-5 on April 21 against Frisco.

-After leading off the first, third and seventh innings with singles, the 2015 12th-round pick roped a double to right field in the seventh and capped his night by driving a ball down the first base line for another double.
+After leading off the first, third and fifth innings with singles, the 2015 12th-round pick roped a double to right field in the seventh and capped his night by driving a ball down the first base line for another double the next frame.
 The five-hit performance raised his average 19 points to .362, which ranks second in the league behind teammate Randy Cesar, who sits at .367.

 Video: Hooks' Straw doubles for five hit

-The California native also is also third in the league with a .459 on-base percentage -- trailing Tulsa's Connor Joe (.464) and teammate Taylor Jones (.460) -- and ranks second with 30 walks and 34 runs scored.
-He broke out of a mini-slump, hitting .211 with one RBI in his previous six games.
+The California native is also third in the league with a .459 on-base percentage -- trailing Tulsa's Connor Joe (.464) and teammate Taylor Jones (.460) -- and ranks second with 30 walks and 34 runs scored.
+His perfect night came after he hit .211 with one RBI over his previous six games.

-Straw also swiped a pair of bases, pushing his total to a Minor League-leading 31, eight more than anyone else.
+"We've been taking a lot of swings [in batting practice] lately, but today I took less," Straw said.
+"For a lot of the guys, it was kind of light and it was more relaxing and not taking so many swings in the cage and on the field.
+My body felt better."

+But he's been most impressed with the Hooks' team success on the bases, which is in large part due to first base coach Mycal Jones, who provides them with pitcher tendencies and pointers on how to swipe bags.

+"I'm going to give all the credit to that guy," Straw said.
+"He gives us lots of information.
+Having him makes it a million times easier."

-Alex De Goti hit a three-run homer and Cesar was 3-for-4 with an RBI for the Hooks.
+Alex De Goti hit a three-run homer for the Hooks, and Cesar was 3-for-4 with an RBI.

 Josh Horton is a contributor to MiLB.com.
 Follow him on Twitter @joshhortonMiLB This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.View More